wang364/Good-mood/README.md

 - If a person is happy, then he is also the most productive.
 - If a person is happy, then he will not feel tired at work.

+### We offer three features
+- Self-talk to build confidence and improve self-recognition;
+- A joke to make you feel better;
+- A little game to relax.

+### I am still developing the fourth feature
+- Used to express gratitude to co-working partners.

+If you have any suggestions or needs, please contact <wbohome@outlook.com>

+---

 1. Laugh and Smile more.
 2. Take small breaks throughout the day.
 3. Find reasons to celebrate.